otrv4/otrv4/otrv4.md

   * Remove the whitespace tag and display the message to the user.
 The user should be warned that the message received was unencrypted.

-For OTRv3, if msgstate is `MSGSTATE_ENCRYPTED` or `MSGSTATE_FINISHED`:

-  * Display the message to the user.
-The user should be warned that the message received was unencrypted.

-For OTRv3, if msgstate is `MSGSTATE_PLAINTEXT`:

-  * Remove the whitespace tag and display the message to the user.
-The user should be warned that the message received was unencrypted.

-In any event:
+Otherwise:

   * If the tag offers OTR version 4 and version 4 is allowed:
     * Send an Identity message.
     * Transition the state to `WAITING_AUTH_R`.

   * If the tag offers OTR version 3 and version 3 is allowed:
+     * In any event, if `WHITESPACE_START_AKE` is set:
         * Send a version `3 D-H Commit Message`.
         * Transition authstate to `AUTHSTATE_AWAITING_DHKEY`.

+For OTRv3:

+  * If msgstate is `MSGSTATE_ENCRYPTED` or `MSGSTATE_FINISHED`:
+     * Display the message to the user.
+The user should be warned that the message received was unencrypted.

+  * If msgstate is `MSGSTATE_PLAINTEXT`:
+     * Remove the whitespace tag and display the message to the user.
+The user should be warned that the message received was unencrypted.

 #### Starting an online conversation after an offline one